EmotiBit/EmotiBit_Docs/Getting_Started.md

 * **2.3.1.4 Adding Enterprise WiFi credentials**
   - <details><summary>Adding Enterprise WiFi credentials (only supported for ESP32 Feather)</summary>

-      ```diff
-      -- Support for ENTERPRISE WIFI is still experimental.
+      > ⚠️ Support for ENTERPRISE WIFI is still experimental.
 Connectivity and usability will vary and depend on your network conditions and rules.
-      ```

       - Enterprise WiFi network details are added to the config.txt file in the following format.
         - If no `username` is provided, `userid` will be used as `username`